ajaykumar97/react-native-template/website/docs/scripts.md

 ## postinstall
 These are the set of tasks which will run after every dependency installation.
 These tasks are:
   - If you are running the project on MacOS, the it will automatically install the `pods` in the `ios` directory.
 If you are not on a MacOS machine, then it will skip the installing the pods.
-  - It will run all of the `patches` defined in the `patches` directory.
-You can find the list of the patched dependencies [here](https://github.com/ajaykumar97/react-native-template/tree/master/template/patches).

 ## uninstall
 It will run all of the tasks mentioned in the `postinstall` script above after uninstalling any dependency.